Beatrice Wanjiku

-Beatrice Wanjiku, is a Kenyan visual and abstract artist, who practices independently in Nairobi, the capital city of Kenya.
+Beatrice Wanjikū, is a Kenyan visual and abstract artist, who practices independently in Nairobi, the capital city of Kenya.

 Early life and education

 Beatrice was born in the Ngong Hills Area in 1978.
 After attending local primary and secondary schools, she was admitted to the Buruburu Institute of Fine Arts, in Buruburu, a neighborhood in Nairobi, the capital city of Kenya.
 In 2002, she graduated with a Diploma in Fine Art.

 Career

 Her work is divided into distinct phases (a) Mortality Phase (b) X-ray Phase (c) American Experience Phase (d) Introspective Phase.